Optimal Regularized Online Allocation by Adaptive Re-Solving: Applications

 \subsection{Online linear programming}

-Our algorithm framework and theoretical results are also applicable to the classical non-regularized online linear allocation problems, which finds applications in online ad-auction \citep{buchbinder2007online}, network revenue management \citep{jasin2012re}, multi-secretary problem \citep{kleinberg2005multiple} , etc. At time $t$, we make a decision $x_t\in\cX=\left[0,D\right]^n$ that returns a linear reward $v_t$ and bears a random cost $b_t\in \mathbb{R}^{m\times n}$ per unit.
+An instant application of our algorithm is the classical non-regularized online linear allocation problems, which finds applications in online ad-auction \citep{buchbinder2007online}, network revenue management \citep{jasin2012re}, multi-secretary problem \citep{kleinberg2005multiple}, etc. At time $t$, we make a decision $x_t\in\cX=\left[0,D\right]^n$ that returns a linear reward $v_t$ and bears a random cost $b_t\in \mathbb{R}^{m\times n}$ per unit.
 Online linear programming can be formalized as:

 The empirical dual problem and its population version can be explicitly written as